West Metro Physics Teams

 The F=ma Contest is a 25-question, 75-minute timed, multiple choice test administered in late January.
 The test focuses on mechanics, and problems can be solved without the use of calculus.
 There is a $15 fee for students who that are not members of WMPT.
 Link to past F=MA Contests

-WMPT members/students are requested to purchase the following books; used copies are encouraged:
+WMPT members/students are requested to purchase the following books; used copies are encouraged and can by purchased through our Amazon links: